murr2k/EAE_Firmware/README.md

 This repository contains the solutions for the EAE Engineering Challenge - Electrical and Controls section, specifically Questions 7 and 7.1.

+⚠️ Note to Reviewer: This submission includes more than Section 7 & 7.1, to demonstrate modular, testable design.
+Please feel free to skip additional features unless of interest.
+The core answers are in cooling_control.cpp and src/.
+Everything is open-book, per instructions.

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)